 Obviously, it was a tedious task to go to the Watching page and manually unwatch those thousands of repositories.
-I decided to write a simple script in Node.js — in the hope that someone might find it useful.
+I decided to write a simple script in Node.js — in the hope that someone might find it helpful.

 Then, you will need to create a project and install the dependencies (only one):

-npm init -y
+npm init -y npm i @octokit/core

 Here goes the script: